Film Review – Silence (2016)

 Martin Scorsese once exclaimed that he had wanted to make Silence for close to twenty years, but felt that he was not a good enough director to pull it off at the time.
 Fast forward years later and here we are, Scorsese’s passion project has finally come to the big screen.
 The following review for this 1600’s epic will be spoiler free.
 Make sure to comment at the bottom of the page with your own thoughts.

 Silence, as mentioned before, is directed by Martin Scorsese and stars Andrew Garfield, Adam Driver, and Liam Neeson.
 We follow the journey of two Jesuit priests, Father Rodrigues and Father Francisco Garrpe (Garfield, Driver) as they journey to Japan in search of their mentor Father Ferreira (Neeson) in a time where the presence of Christianity was outlawed.
-Throughout their travels, the priests’ faith gets tested in ways they never thought imagined as they deal with persecution from Japanese inquisitors.
+Throughout their travels, the priests’ faith is tested in ways they never imagined as they handle persecution from Japanese inquisitors.

-It’s more than fair to say that Martin Scorsese is one of the best directors (if not the best director) working today.
+It’s more than fair to say that Martin Scorsese is one of the best directors working today.
+Better yet, he might be the best.
 If you consider yourself to be a movie buff, every one of Scorsese’s works should be a must see.
 He continues to challenge himself as a director, tackling many different genres of film with movies such as The Wolf of Wall Street, Hugo, and Shutter Island in the last few years alone.
-Scorsese is a true student of his craft and it appears that he is challenging himself again with an incredibly mature look at faith in Silence.
+Scorsese is a true student of his craft.
+It appears once again that he’s challenging himself again with Silence.

 However, while the coming attractions for Silence have looked pretty harrowing and epic in scope, Silence has been the center of many issues for the distribution company, Paramount Pictures.
 I have touched on these issues in the past (you can read my thoughts on the late release of the trailer for Silence here), but it is still perplexing to say the least that there hasn’t been a larger marketing push for this movie.